-Using both cognitive and behavioral techniques and focusing on the child more than on the parents or the family unit, problem solving workshops help the child gain the ability to self-manage thoughts and feelings and interact appropriately with others by developing new perspectives and solutions.
+Using both cognitive and behavioral techniques and focusing on the child more than on the parents or the family unit, problem solving workshops help the child gain the ability to self-manage thoughts

 The therapist conducts individual sessions with the child, once a week for 45 minutes to an hour, typically for several months to a year.
 The cognitive portion of the treatment involves changing faulty or narrow views of daily situations, confronting irrational interpretations of others' actions, challenging unhelpful assumptions that typically underlie the individual's problem behaviors, and generating alternative solutions to problems.